Updated YANG Module Revision Handling

 implement any status 'obsolete' schema nodes.
 If this leaf

-is absent or set to false, then the behaviour is
+is false, then the behavior is unspecified.";

 reference